 Health Conditions Related to Genetic Changes

-Most mutations in the FERMT1 gene prevent the production of any functional kindlin-1.
+Most variants in the FERMT1 gene prevent the production of any functional kindlin-1.
 A lack of this protein disrupts many essential cell functions.
 For example, keratinocytes without kindlin-1 have an abnormal structure and cannot grow or divide normally.
 They are also less able to attach the epidermis to the underlying layer of skin (the dermis).
 These changes make the skin fragile and prone to blistering.
 Similarly, a lack of kindlin-1 in epithelial cells of the mucosae causes damage that makes these tissues extremely fragile.
-It is unclear how a shortage of kindlin-1 is related to squamous cell carcinoma in people with Kindler syndrome.More About This Health Condition
+It is unclear how a shortage of kindlin-1 is related to squamous cell carcinoma in people with Kindler EB.More About This Health Condition